TravelAnalyst/Bike-Buyers-Analysis-Excel/README.md

 # Bike-Buyers-Analysis-Excel

-Company is trying to create an ad campaign to target the customers who are the most likely to buy a bike as well to promote the importance of using bike as transportation to the ones who are less likely to be the customers.
+Bike Company is trying to create an ad campaign to target the customers who are the most likely to buy a bike as well to promote the importance of using bike as transportation to the ones who are less likely to be the customers.